jebofponderworthy/windows-tools/README.md

 OWTAS is available as [VBS](https://github.com/jebofponderworthy/windows-tools/raw/master/old-vbs/OWTAS.VBS) and as [PowerShell](https://github.com/jebofponderworthy/windows-tools/raw/master/tools/OWTAS.ps1).
 Future development will be in PowerShell.

-The tool is designed for Windows 10 down through XP.
-As of 2017-10-10, it is self-elevating if run non-administratively.
+The tool is designed for Windows 10/2019 down through XP/2003.
+It is self-elevating if run non-administratively.

 ## TOSC: Turn Off Share Caching